osisoft/OSIsoft-Adapter-DNP3-Docs/V1/OSIsoft Adapter for DNP3 overview/OSIsoft Adapter for DNP3 principles of operation.md

 uid: OSIsoftAdapterForDNP3PrinciplesOfOperation
 ---

-# OSIsoft Adapter for DNP3 principles of operation
+# PI Adapter for DNP3 principles of operation

 ## Connectivity and Interoperability
 The DNP3 Adapter may connect to one or more DNP3 compliant outstations via TCP/IP connections.
 The total number of outstations that the DNP3 Adapter may connect to will vary across different installation environments.